conniecl/BRIF-seq/README.md

 - bowtie2

 Installation
-To run the BRIF-seq processing, run the following commands from your teminal:
+To run the BRIF-MAP, run the following commands from your teminal:
 ```
 git clone git@github.com:conniecl/BRIF-seq.git
 ```